 Krul trailed him with his eyes, then looked at Kor’Thank.
 “A little harsh, don’t you think?”

 Krul shook his head, quietly dismayed.
 “Many of them do that of their own accord.
-There are youth groups dedicated to following your example.”
+There are countless youth groups dedicated to following your example.”

 Kor’Thank didn’t drink it; instead, he stared moodily at its foaming head, watching the froth calm and vanish.
 Soon, he was staring at the beer’s amber surface, locking gazes with his distorted reflection.